 2. Watch Out for Compass Interference

 GPS signal is necessary but not sufficient for your drone to return to home safely.
 Your drone’s compass also needs to be relatively free from interference.
 GPS only determines the drone’s location; the compass determines its orientation.
 If you initiate RTH, your aircraft will turn its head and fly back to the Home Point.
 But if it doesn’t know which way to turn, it may end up flying somewhere else.

-The DJI GO app ( tips of using DJI GO App, check here) will warn you if compass interference is too great.
+The DJI GO app will warn you if compass interference is too great.
 You can also see the amount of interference in your area in MC Settings – General – Compass.
-The Mavic Check the price! and newer DJI drones have redundant compasses, but if one or both of them are in the red, it’s a good idea to recalibrate, or move to an area with less interference.
+The Mavic Pro and newer DJI drones have redundant compasses, but if one or both of them are in the red, it’s a good idea to recalibrate or move to an area with less interference.

 3. Keep Your Drone Within Line of Sight